cell-os/cell-os/docs/packaging.md

 ```

 > NOTE
-It takes a few seconds after installing the package until the Kafka scheduler becomes available in the load balancer.
+It takes a few seconds after installing the package until the Kafka scheduler
-Running the following (`broker add`) too early may yield an HTTP 502 error.
+becomes available in the load balancer.
+Running the following (`broker add`)
+too early may yield an HTTP 502 error.
+This is a known issue, but a harmless
-This is a known issue, but a harmless one.
-You can just retry or check the status of the kafka scheduler (see the dcos-cli documentation on how to query marathon from the CLI)
+one.
+You can just retry or check the status of the kafka scheduler (see the
+dcos-cli documentation on how to query marathon from the CLI).

 ```bash
 # Add a broker